drBenway/pixi-vn-wiki/ink/ink-markdown.md

 ::: sandbox {template=vvfhw4 entry=/src/ink_labels/start.ink}
 :::

-## Markdown on *ink*
+## Markdown syntax in *ink*

 On Pixi’VN it is recommended to use Markdown to add style to your text.
-If you have [implemented Markdown in your project](/start/markdown.md) then you will be able to use Markdown syntax to style your text.
+If you have [implemented Markdown in your project](/start/markdown.md) then you will be able to use Markdown syntax to style your text in ***ink***.

 To do this you need to keep in mind that many symbols of Markdown syntax are also used by ***ink* syntax**, such as: `#`, `*`, `/`, `~`, `-`, `|` etc. To avoid conflicts you can use the escape character `\` before the Markdown symbol.